 Over the period 2017–2021, Irish Water committed to invest approximately €1.7 billion in wastewater projects, programmes and asset maintenance.
 This was to include investment in 255 wastewater treatment projects (to be completed by the year 2025), improvements in collection systems in 41 urban areas, and further investment and upgrades to existing plants.

-As of 2019, Irish Water had yet to identify and schedule improvements required to address 40% of the areas where waste water is the sole significant pressure.
+As of mid-2020, Irish Water had yet to identify and schedule improvements required to address 23 urban areas where waste water is the sole significant pressure.
 Repeated delays in completing essential work to eliminate discharges of raw sewage mean that raw sewage will continue to be released into the environment from 33 towns and villages after 2021.

 Irish Water must address the delays in providing infrastructure to eliminate the discharge of raw sewage.
 The Utility must also complete the improvements needed to ensure waste water does not prevent receiving waters from meeting their environmental objectives.